teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 -  Native Query
 --------------------

+NOTE:  For the following examples,  use the vdb:  Portfolio

 *  Example a  - Issue query that contains a NATIVE sql call that will be directly issued against the H2 database.
 This is useful if the function isn't supported by the translator (check the documentation for the types of translators that support NATIVE sql).
 Note that the translator override in the vdb xml enabling support for native queries has to be set.

  	select x.* FROM (call native('select Shares_Count, MONTHNAME(Purchase_Date) from Holdings')) w, ARRAYTABLE(w.tuple COLUMNS "Shares_Count" integer, "MonthPurchased" string ) AS x